- 256Shares

 What Concerns Are There in Using Wood Chips for Mulch?

-When using wood chips in a vegetable garden, people have a lots of questions.
+When using arborist wood chips in a vegetable garden, people have a lots of questions.
 What if the tree was diseased, or infected with insects?
 How deep should I mulch?
-Are there certain kinds of trees to use, or avoid?
+Are there certain kinds of trees to use, or wood chips to avoid?

 I’ll do my best to address those concerns here.